desmos-labs/desmos/docs/architecture/adr-022-per-subspace-token-factory.md

 // MsgMintResponse defines the Msg/MintResponse response type. message MsgMintResponse {}

-// MsgBurn is the sdk.Msg type for allowing an admin account to burn
+// MsgBurn is the sdk.Msg type for allowing a subspace admin to burn
 // a token.
 message MsgBurn {
-  // Address of who is burning the coins. string sender = 1 [ (gogoproto.moretags) = "yaml:\"sender\"" ];
+  // Address of who is performing the burn action. string sender = 1 [ (gogoproto.moretags) = "yaml:\"sender\"" ];

   // Subspace id where the coin has been created.